 With funding from the Australian Government, Riverina Local Land Services is offering funding to landholders to improve habitat for the greater glider, including planting forage trees, installing nesting boxes and protecting native vegetation.

 For further information on this project please contact Cherie White – Senior Land Services Officer on 0427407126 or email@example.com

-We've released our quarterly snapshot to show the breadth of work happening across the Riverina in partnership with our communitie...
+We've released our quarterly snapshot showing the bread of work happening across the Riverina in partnership with our communities....

 Bringing Back the Bunyip Bird: Australasian Bittern Summit 2023